designated-t/designated-t/README.md

 - 👋 Hi, I’m @designated-t

-- 👀 I’m interested in everything STEM, Poetry and Writing in general(I personally write Lovecraftian Fantastical Horror, with inspirations in unofficial genres like Arcanepunk, some official like Steampunk, Gothic Fiction, and Universes of their own, such as Final Fantasy, Spiral Knights, and a lot more.
+- 👀 I’m interested in everything STEM, Poetry and Writing in general, I personally write Lovecraftian Fantastical Horror, with inspirations in unofficial genres like Arcanepunk, some official like Steampunk, Gothic Fiction, and Universes of their own, such as Final Fantasy, Spiral Knights, and a lot more.